eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 COBOL Language Support recognizes files with the extensions `.cob`, `.cbl` and `.cobol` as COBOL files.

-> How can we improve COBOL Language Support?
-[Let us know on our Git repository](https://github.com/eclipse/che-che4z-lsp-for-cobol/issues)

-This extension is a part of the [Che4z](https://github.com/eclipse/che-che4z) open-source project.
-Feel free to contribute right here.
+This extension is a part of the Che4z open-source project.
+To contribute and report issues, visit our [Git repository](https://github.com/eclipse/che-che4z-lsp-for-cobol).

 COBOL Language Support is also part of [Code4z](https://techdocs.broadcom.com/code4z), an all-round VS Code extension package that offers a modern experience for mainframe application developers, including tools for language support, data editing, testing, and source code management.
 For an interactive overview of Code4z, see the [Code4z Developer Cockpit](https://mainframe.broadcom.com/code4z-developer-cockpit).